We help charities by facilitating their fundraising activities while at the same time protecting the security and peace of mind of our customers.

-Our Stakeholder Engagement team looks after our relationships with voluntary organisations and charities that speak for our customers and users.
+Our public affairs colleagues look after our relationships with voluntary organisations and charities that speak for our customers and users.

-We receive a large number of requests to support charities.
+We get many requests to support charities.
 As a not-for-profit organisation and statutory body, we need to consider a number of legal, operational and budgetary constraints when reviewing requests from charities.